department-of-veterans-affairs/vets-website/va-gov/pages/housing-assistance/disability-housing-grants.md

 <div class="va-introtext">

-We offer grants to Veterans and Servicemembers with certain service-connected disabilities to buy or change a home to meet their needs and live more independently.
+We offer grants to Veterans and Servicemembers with certain service-connected disabilities so they can buy or change a home to meet their needs and live more independently.
 Changing a home might involve installing ramps or widening doorways.
 Find out if you can get a grant to help meet your housing needs.

 </div>

 ## Can I get a Specially Adapted Housing (SAH) grant—and how much funding does this grant offer?

-You may be able to get an SAH grant if you’re using the grant money to buy, build, or change your permanent home (a home you plan to live in for a long time), and you meet both of the requirements listed below.
+You may be able to get an SAH grant if you’re using the grant money to buy, build, or change your permanent home (a home you plan to live in for a long time) and you meet both of the requirements listed below.

 **Both of these must be true.
 You:**
 - Own or will own the home, **and**